Skip to the main content.

 In 2018, Kansas City, Missouri, amended Chapter 38 of the city code ordinance to expand “ban the box” initiatives, prohibiting private employers and landlords from asking about criminal history on initial applications.
 This was one of Kansas City’s first efforts to offer second chances to individuals with a criminal past trying to reintegrate back into society.

 Recently, legislators in Kansas City, Missouri, voted in favor of Ordinance 241074, setting specific boundaries to prevent unlawful discrimination against individuals during the interview process based on criminal history.
-This article provides an overview of Ordinance 241074 and opines on its impact on employment.
+This article provides an overview of Ordinance 241074 and its impact on employment.

 Ordinance 241074 in a nutshell